Alvaro8317/Alvaro8317/README.md

 # Alvaro8317
 ## Telecommunications Engineer and Software developer

-- 👋 Hi, I’m @Alvaro8317 or you can call me Alvaro Garzón
+- 👋 Hi, I’m @Alvaro8317 or you can call me Alvaro

 - Currently working for PRAGMA S.A. like a software developer, working also with a banking customer using Java, PHP, C#, Node.js and Python.
 Also, using some tools like MQ, API Connect and deploying with AWS, certified by AWS like a Developer Associate AWS (DVA) and Certified Cloud Practitioner (CCP)!